Home » Eligibility Requirement

 1. You are a

-• U.S. national (includes natives of American Samoa or Swains Island) or
+• A U.S. national (includes natives of American Samoa or Swains Island),

-• U.S. permanent resident with a Form I-551, I-151, or I-551C (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card), also known as a green card.
+• U.S. permanent resident (who has an I-151, I-551 or I-551C [Permanent Resident Card]), also known as a “green card.”

-2. You have an Arrival-Departure Record (I-94) from U.S. Citizen and Immigration Services (USCIS) showing
+2. You have an Arrival-Departure Record (I-94) from U.S. Citizen and Immigration Services (USCIS) showing one of the following status categories:*

-• “Refugee,”
+• Refugee

-• “Cuban-Haitian Entrant (Status Pending),”
+• Cuban-Haitian Entrant (Status Pending)

-• “Conditional Entrant” (valid only if issued before April 1, 1980), or
+• Conditional Entrant (valid only if issued before April 1, 1980)

-Many non-U.S. citizens do not qualify for federal student aid.
+Many non-U.S. citizensdo not qualify for federal student aid.

 If you fall into one of the categories below, you are not eligible for federal student aid.